karthenjamin/data_recipes/README.md

 > `./startup_toolbox.sh`

-Assuming Docker has been installed correctly, this command will download the image of the docker container, startup a container and open Jupyter Notebook in your default web browser.
+Assuming Docker Toolbox has been installed correctly, this command will download the image of the docker container, startup a container and open Jupyter Notebook in your default web browser.
-Download [this file](https://raw.githubusercontent.com/karthenjamin/data_recipes/master/startup_mac.sh), which contains a series of commands to run docker